varigence/docs/bimlflex/adf-deployment/landing-area.md

 ### Cleaning (Illustration and Example Only)

-The video archives multiple BimlFlex Entities to illustrate the minimal configuration need to implement and configure a Landing Area when used in context of an Azure Data Factory pipeline.
+The video archives multiple BimlFlex Entities to illustrate the minimal configuration needed to implement and configure a Landing Area.
 These are optional steps to streamline and minimize configuration.

 > [!WARNING]